PulseMedica/FemtoLauncher/README.md

 - [ ] Unit tests.
 - [ ] Test edge case scenarios and ensure correct console messages.
 - [ ] Refactor: Move things out of `app.tsx` — the launcher is just one page, but the file is growing too large.
+- [ ] Put a timeout on the loading - this is done by error handling from the ipcMain process.
+Return an error message instead after a timeout.

 ## Known Issues

 - [x] Close software takes too long — should probably show a "loading" state or bring output container to view, OR clear it.
 - [ ] Log messages in `output-container` are outputting the same message twice. *This is because of react dev mode.
 Not a real bug if ran in produyction*.
 - [ ] Need to configre production mode.
+- [ ] When app is bundled into executable - need to include the fastlist.exe for psList() to work correctly.